ArmedPirate/CollaborationRaces/Races of the Jungle.md

 # Races of the Jungle

+##### Races for Exploring High-Fantasy Jungles in the World's Greatest Roleplaying Game

+The air  is thick and muggy.
+The insects stick to your skin, biting and sucking at your open wounds.
+You've been traveling for days, weeks, maybe months, you can't remember.
+All you know is you've put your faith and coin in the stout frog-man before you to take you where you most desire.

+One misstep and you are flung into the air, hanging by one leg by a snare.
+From the foliage a band of skinks let out a volley of blowgun needles, piercing your worn flesh and knocking you unconscious with their poisons.

+You awake to the sight of a burning flame before you.
+Hissing voices echo and chant around you.
+As your eyes begin to adjust and the haze fades, you see yourself surrounded and bound above a fire pit.
+Serpent creatures chant in tongues, eager for the sacrifice to their hungering deity.

+The feral creatures of the jungle are often seen as hostile enemies that only desire your head.
+This is not always true; many seek coin and adventure like any other hero and offer a valuable service to those seeking their fortune.

+This brief guide offers rules for playing as common jungle races such as Bullywugs and Grungs while addressing some existing races and tweaking them to offer a variance to existing ways to play characters in a jungle environment.

+# New Races
+##### Bullywugs and Grung, Half-Fey and Saurials
+The following are three unique races commonly found in jungle settings.

 ## Bullywugs and Grung
 The frog-folk are two groups of humanoids that live within different ecosystems.
 Despite sharing some similar biological traits, these two cousins differ greatly in philosophy and lifestyle.